lucassha/DevOps-Student-Roadmap/Blogs/Blog1.md

 ### August 2018 - Blog1
 #### Phoenix Project: Understanding the why before the how

-Hi everyone, welcome to my second blog post about a DevOps journey, where I’ll be talking about why reading the Phoenix Project is important and rambling about a few concepts within it afterwards.
+Hi everyone, welcome to my second blog post about my DevOps journey, where I’ll be talking about why reading the Phoenix Project is important and rambling about a few concepts within it afterwards.
 Bear with me on this one, as it is pretty much entirely conceptual.